 Improve your English

-The UK is the number one destination worldwide for English language study (Study Travel Magazine, December 2012).
-Whether you struggle with English or are nearly fluent, our Centre for English Language Education (CELE) offers a range of options for you to keep on developing your skills.
+Mastering the English language is a vital skill you can use around the world, and the UK is a top destination to study in English.
+Whether you struggle with English or are nearly fluent, our Centre for English Language Education (CELE) offers a range of options for you to keep on developing your English skills.

 Explore other cultures

 Many students also choose the UK as a place to live and study because of Britain's famous history and culture, along with its welcoming and multicultural society.
 The beautiful countryside and easy transport links with continental Europe also provide opportunities for exciting travel during university vacation periods.